Louis-Ferdinand Céline: Antisemitism, fascism and collaboration

 Céline's attitude towards fascism was ambiguous.
 In 1937 and 1938 he advocated a Franco-German military alliance to save France from war and Jewish hegemony.
 However, Vitoux argues that Céline's main motive was a desire for peace at any cost rather than enthusiasm for Hitler.
 Following the election victory of the French Popular Front in May 1936, Céline saw the socialist leader Léon Blum and the communists led by Maurice Thorez as greater threats to France than Hitler: "...I'd prefer a dozen Hitlers to one all-powerful Blum."

 While Céline claimed he was not a fascist and never joined any fascist organisation, in December 1941 he publicly supported the formation of a single party to unite the French far-right.
 When Germany invaded the Soviet Union in June 1941, he expressed his support for Jacques Doriot's Legion of French Volunteers Against Bolshevism (LVF).
 However, according to Merlin Thomas, Céline didn't "subscribe to any recognisable fascist ideology other than the attack on Jewry."
+Paul Baxa argues that although Céline did not present a specific fascist ideology, "his attitude and worldview made him a natural fascist".

 Following the war, Céline was found guilty of activities potentially harmful to national defence due to his membership of the collaborationist Cercle Européen (which Céline denied) and his letters to collaborationist journals.
 According to Vitoux: "Céline became a member of no committee and no administration (...).
 He never provided any assistance, either by report, advice, or information, to the German ambassador, let alone the Gestapo or the Central Jewish Office."
 Nevertheless: "Céline's writings had permanently marked French ideology, furthered and supported its antisemitism and consequently its complacency toward the Germans.
 That cannot be denied."